Here are more detailed answers from Dr. Reeves about how prolotherapy and related treatments can give you Real Hope for effective pain relief.

 Q: What about complications with prolotherapy?

-Dr. Reeves: Complications are those that you expect from use of a needle.
 The two that are most important to mention are lung punctures and spinal headaches.
-For example, I have caused one lung puncture in the last 25 years, and have injected tens of thousands of ribs since then for pain in the upper back.
-The key to avoid that while not avoiding important areas in the upper back is the use of ultrasound guidance.
+These are very rare, and I have injected tens of thousands of ribs for pain in the upper back.
+The use of ultrasound guidance is the key to avoid lung puncture that while not avoiding important areas in the upper back.
 Another type of complication is one many people have experienced that have had epidural injections, called spinal headache.
 That occurs when a small puncture is made through the sac that contains the spinal fluid, and a small leak occurs.
 That leak fixes itself but it creates a bad headache and nausea when you sit up.
 This risk is further decreased with the use of ultrasound, but may occur rarely and typically mildly, usually due to altered bony anatomy.
 Some are born without a bone covering of the spinal canal in all places (spina bifida occulta) and some have had surgery to remove certain bones (laminectomies).
 Ultrasound can help in these situations as the hole can be avoided.

 Q: What are a few examples of areas treated with prolotherapy (and PIT)?